The End of Video Coding? - Slashdot

 I think the idea here is that the follow-up science/engineering to academic initiatives doesn't actually get funded/done because the unoptimized first cut of a new methodology isn't instantly better than the state of the art.
 It's basically arguing that the technology is undergoing path dependence [wikipedia.org], which is no big surprise as it happens all the time in lots of areas.

 That said, the AV crowd has sure made a complete and utter mess of their formats.
-Piles of CODECs all with various levels of support for pile
+Piles of CODECs all with various levels of support for piles of video modes all bundled into piles of meta-formats with piles of methods for syncing up audio/ancillary/multistream... my eyes glaze over pretty quickly these days when faced with navigating that maze.
+Having options is awesome.
+Leaving them perpetually scattered around on the floor like a bunch of legos... not so much.

+(Still waiting to see someone with serious genetic-algorithms chops tackle lossless CODECs... there's a ready-made problem with a cut and dry fitness function right there.)

 Re: (Score:2)